The Northeast might be planning a reopening, but governors warn it's still a ways off

 South Dakota Gov. Kristi Noem announced Monday the state was working with Sanford Health to conduct a statewide hydroxychloroquine trial, which will include both patients who have tested positive for the virus and residents who have been exposed.

-Patients who have been exposed to the virus will receive either hydroxychloroquine or a placebo, Sanford Health's Chief Medical Officer Allison Suttle said.
+Patients who have been exposed to the virus will receive either hydroxychloroquine or a placebo, Sanford Health's chief Mmedical officer Allison Suttle said.

 The news comes as researchers in New York are expected to announce next week preliminary results of a study on hydroxychloroquine used on patients in that state -- offering one of the first scientific hints as to whether the drugs are helpful against coroanvirus.